 The oven chamber itself was the only thing I didn’t build on this monster which was nicknamed the Pizza Bunker.
 I think FEMA engineers would have been proud of this bad boy.
 13″ solid slab with a double layer of rebar sitting on solid bedrock.
 Core filled block with rebar and a 7″ thick slab supporting the oven itself.
 If there was a better place to hunker down during a natural disaster, I sure wasn’t looking..this is were I would be!!

 Here we have the slab and the bomb-hole we made to make room for the oven.
-The plywood on the left is a footing for the built-in grill and counter.
+The plywood on the left is a footing for the best flat top grill built into the counter.

 Next up is the block and slab work.
 These pics are the only ones I have of this stage.
 It shows the oven with insulation blanket and metal vent installed and the beginning of the stonework, which Ed wanted rustic to match the house veneer and fireplace inside.
 All the stone for his home was gathered from the property, and we had a huge pile to pick fro at one time.
 This was the last of it.

 The block-work is started for the built-in grill and the stack of boulders in the center is a support for the granite counter-top.
 We added a couple more to reach final counter height.

 Once we got the specific needs of the actual oven out of the way, the stonework and finishing was smooth sailing.
 Ed had his guys, who are professional roofers (and who worked for some of the best Broomfield commercial roofing companies), do the framing, trim and shingles for us.
 They used hand split cedar for the shingles and they added a great look to the prow roof, after taking inspiration from this article.
 The trim paint matched the house and garage.
 This shot was taken while I was cleaning the chimney.
 The guys were just finishing the paint and wiring for a light above the oven door.